-Most credit card reward newbies begin by signing up for a new rewards credit card for a big signup bonus.
-Let’s use the Barclaycard Arrival Plus™ World Elite MasterCard® as an example.
+Most credit card reward newbies begin by signing up for a new rewards credit card and we’ll use the Capital One Venture Rewards credit card as an example.

 This is how it goes down:

-Suzie M. signs up for the Barclaycard Arrival Plus™ World Elite MasterCard® and meets the requirements for the offer.
+Suzie M. signs up for the Capital One Venture Rewards credit card and meets the requirements for the offer.
 The deal is this: Spend $3,000 within 90 days of card ownership and earn 40,000 bonus miles in addition to 2 miles per $1 spent.
 This equals out to $460 in travel credit that can be redeemed for airfare, hotel stays, and more.
-The card does have an annual fee of $89, but it is waived for the first year.
+The card does have an annual fee of $59, but it is waived for the first year.

 So, let’s say that Suzie puts things like groceries, gas, and utilities on her card for three months and meets the $3,000 spending requirement with ease.
 Let’s also say that she pays their statement in full each month (or several times per month), and never pays interest.

 After meeting the card’s requirements, the 40,000 bonus miles plus 6,000 regular points (2 points/$1 spent) will be safely deposited into Suzie’s account with no action required on her part.
 Let’s say that Suzie then books a round-trip flight to Orlando for $460.
-She puts the expense on her card then uses Barclay’s online interface to apply the travel credit.
-The end result: Her airfare is free and she also gets a 5% dividend on the redeemed miles for travel purposes, so she has another 2,300 miles for a future redemption (another $23 free for a future redemption).
+She puts the expense on her card then uses Capital One’s online interface to apply the travel credit.
+The end result: Her airfare is free.

 Credit Card Rewards: The Rules